appy-one/acebase-server/README.md

 });
 ```

 **NOTE**: The above code will create an admin user with a generated password, which will be displayed once in the console output.
-Only MD5 hashes of user passwords are stored in the auth database, so it'll become fairly hard to sign into the admin account if you don't copy/paste the password somewhere.
-If you don't want to use a generated password, see _Enable authentication_ below for info about how to supply a default password
+Only randomly salted SHA512 hashes of user passwords are stored in the auth database, so it'll become _fairly hard_ to sign into the admin account if you don't copy/paste the password somewhere.
+If you don't want to use a generated password, see _Enable authentication_ below for info about how to supply a default password.

 ### Enable SSL (https)